Microsoft 365 integration with on-premises environments

 A user logs on to their on-premises environment with their user account.
 When they go to Microsoft 365, they are either logged on automatically, or they log on using the same credentials they use for their on-premises environment (domain\username).

 To set up SSO you also use Azure AD Connect.
-For instructions, read Custom installation of Azure AD Connect.
+For instructions, see Custom installation of Azure AD Connect.

 Azure AD Connect

 Azure AD Connect replaces older versions of identity integration tools such as DirSync and Azure AD Sync.
-For more information, see What is hybrid identity with Azure Active Directory?.
 If you want to update from Azure Active Directory Sync to Azure AD Connect, see the upgrade instructions.